nephio-project/docs/content/en/docs/guides/install-guides/baremetal-infra-components.md

 ### Prepare for customizing the packages for your environment by executing the below steps.

 Note that the below referenced configmaps `bmo-configmap.yaml` and `ironic-configmap.yaml` in the `ironic` and `bmo` packages are to be customized for the deployment environment.
-Refer the links for explanation of some of the fields in the configmap at
+Refer to the following links for further explanation of the input fields in the configmaps.
 - https://github.com/metal3-io/baremetal-operator/blob/main/docs/configuration.md
 - https://book.metal3.io/quick-start
 - https://book.metal3.io/ironic/ironic_installation#environmental-variables